didarmurad2019/SCI-TECH-ENGG-NEXUS-Services/README.md

 <br>
 Try Option 1 (uv) first — it's modern and fast.
 If you run into trouble, you can try Option 2 (Conda) instead.
 <br>

-🧰 Option 1: Using uv
+# Option 1: Using uv🧰
 <br>
 Let’s go through the steps to set up Python and install packages using uv.
 <br>